Projects

 Externally funded projects

-- Selection in cognition (funded by a Carlsberg Foundation Semper Ardens: Advance grant, 2023-2028, DKK 19,004,613, PIs: Søren Kyllingsbæk and Thor Grünbaum)
+- Selection in Cognition (funded by a Carlsberg Foundation Semper Ardens: Advance grant, 2023-2028, DKK 19,004,613, PIs: Søren Kyllingsbæk and Thor Grünbaum).

 Past projects